Proof.fit Try the chat

 Browse by supplement, or browse by benefit.

-Start from the supplement (ashwagandha, berberine, glycine, creatine…) or start from the outcome you actually care about (heart health, energy, sleep, inflammation).
+Start from one of 435 indexed supplements (ashwagandha, berberine, creatine, glycine…) or start from one of 93 benefit mappings (sleep quality, inflammation, heart health, antioxidant load…).
 Either way, you land on the same evidence — not a sales page.

 Free at the lookup